East Francia: History

-In 869 Lotharingia was divided between West and East Francia under the Treaty of Meersen.
+In 869, Lotharingia was divided between West and East Francia under the Treaty of Meerssen.
 The short lived Middle Francia turned out to be the theatre of Franco-German wars up until the 20th century.

-All the Frankish lands were briefly reunited by Charles the Fat, but in 888 he was deposed by nobles and in East Francia Arnulf of Carinthia was elected king.
+All the Frankish lands were briefly reunited by Charles the Fat, but in 888 he was deposed by nobles, and in East Francia Arnulf of Carinthia was elected king.
 The increasing weakness of royal power in East Francia meant that dukes of Bavaria, Swabia, Franconia, Saxony and Lotharingia turned from appointed nobles into hereditary rulers of their territories.
 Kings increasingly had to deal with regional rebellions.

-In 911 Saxon, Franconian, Bavarian and Swabian nobles no longer followed the tradition of electing someone from the Carolingian dynasty as a king to rule over them and on 10 November, 911 elected one of their own (Conrad I) as the new king.
-Because Conrad I was one of the dukes, he found it very hard to establish his authority over them.
-Duke Henry of Saxony was in rebellion against Conrad I until 915 and struggle against Arnulf, Duke of Bavaria cost Conrad I his life.
-On his deathbed Conrad I chose Henry of Saxony as the most capable successor.
+In 911 Saxon, Franconian, Bavarian and Swabian nobles no longer followed the tradition of electing someone from the Carolingian dynasty as a king to rule over them, and on 10 November 911 elected one of their own (Conrad I) as king.
+Because Conrad was one of the dukes, he found it very hard to establish his authority over them.
+Duke Henry of Saxony was in rebellion against Conrad until 915, and struggle against Arnulf, Duke of Bavaria, cost Conrad his life.
+On his deathbed, Conrad chose Henry as the most capable successor.
 This kingship changed from Franks to Saxons, who had suffered greatly during the conquests of Charlemagne.
-Henry, who was elected to kingship by only Saxons and Franconians at Fritzlar, had to subdue other dukes and concentrated on creating a state apparatus which was fully utilized by his son and successor Otto I. By his death in July 936 Henry had prevented collapse of royal power as was happening in West Francia and left a much stronger kingdom to his successor Otto I. After Otto I was crowned as the Emperor in Rome in 962 the era of the Holy Roman Empire began.
+Henry, who was elected to kingship by only Saxons and Franconians at Fritzlar, had to subdue other dukes and concentrated on creating a state apparatus which was fully utilized by his son and successor Otto I. By his death in 936, Henry had prevented collapse of royal power, as was happening in West Francia, and he left a much stronger kingdom to Otto.
+After Otto was crowned Emperor in Rome in 962, the era of the Holy Roman Empire began.